 Please allow 7-10 business days after each deadline for faculty review.
 Students who do not turn in proposals by these deadlines may have to wait for the next review period.
 Students can begin submitting proposals as early as 2 weeks before each deadline.

-If a student is approved for a Customized Concentration, they will be expected to complete the approved courses.
-Any changes to the approved Concentration must be approved by the CaSB Chair.
+If a student is approved for a Customized concentration/track, they will be expected to complete the approved courses.
+Any changes to the approved concentration/track must be approved by the CaSB Chair.

-Please note, for students who are pursuing a Customized Concentration, the courses will not be automatically applied to your Degree Audit Report (DAR).
-Students should email the CaSB Counselor after each quarter in which they take a Customized Concentration course.
+Please note, for students who are pursuing a Customized concentration/track, the courses will not be automatically applied to your Degree Audit Report (DAR).
+Students should email the CaSB Counselor after each quarter in which they take a Customized concentration/track course.
 The CaSB Counselor will review the student’s record to ensure that grades of C or better were earned.
-The CaSB Counselor will then update the DAR and apply the coursework to the student’s Major requirements.
+The CaSB Counselor will then update the DAR and apply the coursework to the student’s major requirements.